 4. Island Health partnership: The MHSU care access working group recognized early in its process the necessity of partnering with Island Health (IH) MHSU to improve referral processes, collaborative care, and patients’ access to services beyond community-based primary care.
 GPs helped develop a South Island Crisis Service, worked with IH to revise the referral form to adult MHSU services, and support GPs in the community to take on and care for patients with MHSU concerns.

-Focus on a future Primary Care Network
+Focus on the Victoria Primary Care Network

 You can view their July 2019 PCN recommendations under the PCN tab, located under "Our Impact” in the member-only area.